lukasfigueiredo637/velocity/CONTRIBUTING.md

 ## 🌟 Ways to Contribute

 - 🐛 Report bugs and issues
+- 🎱 Enhancing AI usage to make more accurate scenes
 - 💡 Propose features and improvements
 - 📝 Improve documentation and examples
 - 🎨 Create new YAML scene templates